jhu-dvrk/dvrk-readthedocs/docs/pages/software/applications/utilities.rst

 Stereo video display for dVRK systems.
 It renders the endoscope video feed and optional dVRK overlays on the surgeon's console using native GStreamer pipelines.
-See the :doc:`dVRK stereo display documentation
-</pages/video/software/dvrk/dvrk_console/index>` for configuration and usage.
+See the :ref:`dVRK stereo display documentation <dvrk-console>` for configuration and usage.

 .. _dvrk_console_control_panel: